Ron Johnson

-Early life and education
+Early life and business career

-Johnson was born in Mankato, Minnesota, the son of Jeanette Elizabeth and Dale Robert Johnson.
-His father was of Norwegian descent and his mother of German ancestry.
-Growing up, Johnson delivered newspapers, worked as a caddy at a golf course, baled hay on his uncle's dairy farm, and worked as a dishwasher in a restaurant.
-He attended Edina High School but skipped his senior year and graduated from the University of Minnesota in 1977 with a bachelor's degree in business and accounting.
-He continued his studies but did not receive a graduate degree.
+Ronald Harold Johnson was born on April 8, 1955, in Mankato, Minnesota.
+He was the son of Jean Johnson, a film processor, and Dale Johnson, a treasurer who worked both corporately and for the church.
+He held several jobs in his youth, including as a newspaper delivery boy, a caddie, a hay baler on his uncle's farm, a dishwasher, the night manager of a restaurant, and at a school yearbook company.
+Johnson attended Edina High School but skipped his senior year and graduated from the University of Minnesota in 1977 with a bachelor's degree in business and accounting.
+He began working as an accountant while studying for a Master of Business Administration, but he ended his studies in 1979 to enter business.